 2017 NAIDOC Week - Languages Competition

-Applicants must submit a short film or animation (up to three minutes) featuring their local Aboriginal language and explaining what language means to their school, students and their community.
+Schools were invited to submit a short film or animation featuring their local Aboriginal language and communicating what language means to their school, students and community.